BY-LAWS OF THE NORTH AMERICAN ASSOCIATION OF FISHERIES ECONOMISTS

 SECTION 5: BOARD OF DIRECTORS

 The North American Association of Fisheries Economists shall be governed by a Board of Directors, consisting of a President, President-Elect, Treasurer and two additional members.
 The President and President-Elect will be elected by the membership.
 The Treasurer will be selected by the Board of Directors itself, from among its three non-presidential members.
+The President-Elect will serve as Board Secretary.

 SECTION 6: ELECTION OF BOARD MEMBERS

 The Board of Directors shall request nominations and conduct elections.
 The Board of Directors shall be elected by a vote of the membership every two years, for a term of four years, in alternating groups of two and three members.
 The President Elect shall serve the first 2 years of his/her term as president-elect, then become president for the final 2 years.
 The treasurer will be selected from among the Board members.
 In order to establish the rotation, the initial election will select three officers for 4 year terms and 2 officers for 2 year terms.
 New officers shall take office at the end of the Forum following their election.
+Elections may be held by printed ballot or by telecommunication.

 SECTION 7.
 QUORUM OF BOARD OF DIRECTORS MEETING